zimsneexh/Synergy-HL2-docker/README.md

 SERVER_NAME, SERVER_PASSWORD and VNC_PASSWORD will be stored in a file called optionfile.sh inside the container

 ## Update
-Run `docker-compose down` to destroy the current containe, after that rerun the first run command.
-Steam will update the game files if required.
+Run `docker-compose down` to destroy the current container and after that rerun the ['First run'](## First run) command.
+Steam will update the game files if necassary.

 ## VNC access
 An x11vnc server is running for the virtual x11 framebuffer displaying the Servers console.
 It can be accessed using any VNC viewer on port 5900

 ## Missing a feature?
+This docker container only supports the Synergy options I personally need.
 Pull requests and issues are welcome.